Threestripe gourami: Habitat and biology

 The threestripe gourami occurs in still to slow-moving, lowland waters.
 It can be found in a variety of habitats among which are swamp forest, peat swamps, floodplains, river tributaries, irrigation canals, paddy fields, and roadside ditches.
 It appears to prefer very slow flowing or still waters where there is a dense growth of aquatic vegetation or thick plant cover along the shores.

 The breeding male creates a bubblenest among floating plants and when that is complete he will display to the female.
 When the female is ready to mate she will move to directly beneath the bubblenestand the male will wrap his body around hers.
 As she spawns the male simultaneously fertilises the eggs.
 The female normally produces about ten eggs per mating and after fertilisation these float up into the bubblenest with any stray eggs being collected by the male and placed in the nest.
 Spawning may be repeated several times until the female runs out of eggs.
 After spawning is complete the male guards the nest, the eggs usually hatching after 48 hours.

 The species in the genus Trichopsis make audible sounds using a specialised pectoral mechanism which is unique within the gouramis.
 The structure is made up of modified tendons of the pectoral fin with muscles which are stretched and plucked by the bottom of the front fin rays of the pectoral fin in like the strings of a guitar.
 Each pectoral fin can be beaten in turn, and can produce short or long bursts of sound which are produced by both sexes.
 Sound is mainly produced when the fish are interacting antagonistically or courting.
 Each species of Trichopsis has its own patterns of producing sounds.
 These fishes may be able to settle antagonistic interactions as they can use the sounds produced to assess the condition and fitness of nearby fishes.
-Females produce a ‘purring’ sounds when initiating spawning, and in this aspect they are unique among fishes.
+Females produce a 'purring' sounds when initiating spawning, and in this aspect they are unique among fishes.

 Species description and etymology

 The threestripe gourami was formally described in 1962 by Werner Ladiges.
 The type locality is given as Nam-Mun at Korat, 135 miles northeast of Bangkok.
-The species was first discovered and imported to Europe by the German aquarist Dietrich Schaller, who is honoured in its specific name.
+The species was first discovered and imported to Europe by the German aquarist Dietrich Schaller, who is honoured with its specific name.